justin808/justin808.github.io/source/_posts/2013-04-27-octopress-setup-with-github-and-org-mode.markdown

 <ol>
 <li><a href="#http-robdodson.me-blog-2012-04-30-custom-domain-with-octopress-and-github-pages">Rob Dodson on Octopress</a>: Start off with these instructions from this posting
    on April 30th, 2012.
-I copy my shell commands below.
 There are a few differences worth noting:
 <ol>
 <li>You may wish to change the .rvmrc to a .ruby-version file
 </li>